Simón Bolívar Symphony Orchestra: Critical reception

 In August 2007, the orchestra made its debut at the BBC Proms, to critical acclaim and an enthusiastic reception from the audience.
-The concert was broadcast live on BBC Radio 3 and deferred live on BBC Four TV.
+The concert was broadcast live on BBC Radio 3 and deferred live on BBC Four.

 A BBC TV documentary programme in the Imagine arts series, first shown on 18 November 2008, examined the history and ethos of the orchestra and its role in tackling the social problems of Venezuela and its success in transforming the lives of some of the nation's poorest children, including interviews with Dudamel, key members of the orchestra, and current and former students.
-Hosted by Alan Yentob, the film took a detailed look at the unique music education system of Venezuela, of which the orchestra is an integral part, and described a recent attempt to imitate its success in Raploch, a deprived district of the city of Stirling, Scotland.
+Hosted by Alan Yentob, the film took a detailed look at the music education system of Venezuela, of which the orchestra is an integral part, and described a project inspired by El Sistema's success in Raploch, a deprived district of the city of Stirling, Scotland.

-The cellist Julian Lloyd Webber was appointed chairman of the steering group of In Harmony, a British government-led music education and community development project which is based on El Sistema and which planned a three-year project in three impoverished areas of England.
-It began in 2009.

 In 2007, the orchestra and Dudamel appeared at Carnegie Hall.

-In 2012, the music critic of the London Times stated his opinion that the high international profile of the Venezuelan orchestra under Dudamel was a factor in the creation of a national youth orchestra in the United States.
+In 2012, the music critic of the British The Times wrote that the high international profile of the SBSO under Dudamel was a factor in the creation of a national youth orchestra in the United States.

+One of the most significant moments with this particular orchestra, is Leonard Bernstein's "Mambo" from West Side Story.

 Discography

-The orchestra and Dudamel have made four recordings for Deutsche Grammophon, one of Beethoven; one of Mahler one of Tchaikovsky; and a collection of Latin American music.

-The orchestra previously released other recordings, including several ballet pieces, in the early 1990s on the Dorian Recordings label.
+The SBSO and Dudamel have made four recordings for Deutsche Grammophon with music by Beethoven, Mahler and Tchaikovsky, as well as a collection of Latin American music.
+The orchestra had previously released other recordings in the early 1990s on the Dorian Recordings label, including several ballet pieces.